 This streusel topping (or crumb topping, as it's sometimes called) will really spruce up your homemade muffins, pies, coffee cakes, and quick breads.
 It takes only seconds in a food processor, or you can just mix it up in a bowl using a fork.
 Sprinkle it over your muffins or pie right before baking for a traditional, sweet, crispy, crumbly topping.

 To always have the streusel on hand, you can mix up all of the ingredients except the butter and store in the pantry.
 Then when the time comes, simply pour into food processor, add the butter, and mix until crumbs form.

-- 65 grams all-purpose flour (1/2 cup)
+- 1/2 cup all-purpose flour

-- 4 tablespoons unsalted butter (1/2 stick)
+- 4 tablespoons (1/2 stick) unsalted butter

 - 1/2 teaspoon ground cinnamon

 Alternately, you can mash the ingredients together in a bowl using a fork.
-Don't use your fingers, since the warmth of your fingers will soften the butter and cause the crumb texture to be too mealy.
+Don't use your fingers, since the warmth of your fingers will soften the butter and cause the crumb texture to become mealy.

-- Sprinkle the topping over muffins, pies, or coffee cake immediately before baking.
+Sprinkle the topping over muffins, pies, or coffee cake immediately before baking.